natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

     Done
     Inserting DHCP Snooping data

-Let’s check if data has been written:
+Let's check if data has been written:

 ::